thejud/text-processing-cookbook/docs/_sources/transformation.md.txt

 And we'll generate all the minutes in our range.
-See the generation section or the section on gnu parallel for some additional ideas, but here's an example of using the seq command with a template. tee prints the ouput both to a file, and to the screen.
+See the generation section or the section on gnu parallel for some additional ideas, but here's an example of using the seq command with a template. tee prints the output both to a file, and to the screen.

     seq -f "12:%02.0f" 31 37 | tee minutes